paracloudorg/paracloudio.github.io/content/pages/about/content2.md

 align: left
 ---

-Using our tools convert your existing cloud resources to Infrastructure as Code: run the tool and get all your cloud resources in code of Ansible playbooks or Terraform.
-From now you can manage this code with the best practices of Infrastructure-as-Code.
-By running this code you can deploy same infrastructure exactly on any other region or project.
-Just Copy&Paste your cloud!
-Use these playbooks to organize your infrastructure and optimize resources, manage your cloud with GitOps.
+It's important to have a clear understanding of your infrastructure in order to prevent waste.
+Our tools allow you to easily convert your existing cloud resources into Infrastructure as Code.
+Simply run the tool, and you'll receive all your cloud resources in code of Ansible playbooks or Terraform.
+With Infrastructure-as-Code best practices, you'll be able to manage this code with ease.
+By running this code, you can deploy the same infrastructure on any other region or project with just a Copy&Paste of your cloud.
+Use these playbooks to organize your infrastructure and optimize resources, and manage your cloud with GitOps.